saiful1213/saiful1213/README.md

 ![cover image](./images/coverImg.png)

-### Hi
-### My name is Saiful Islam
+# Hi, My name is Saiful Islam
-#### I am a web developer
+### I am a web developer.
+I am focused on learning something new technology.

-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.
+I am focused on Javascript, TailwindCSS, React and Express.
+Excited to network and share insights on web development.
+Feel free to contact me if you need help building robust and efficient web applications, or want to discuss the latest trends!
+Currently, I'm open to work and employment opportunities with Remote.

 Skills:  REACT / JS / HTML / CSS / MONGODB

 - 🔭 I’m currently working on new project
-- 🌱 I’m currently learning javasript
+- 🌱 I’m currently learning backend technology
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about web developing